Would you and your partner like to improve your relationship?

 We are currently enrolling couples for an Australia-wide research study funded by the Australian Government.

-The study will evaluate whether an online relationship program is more or less effective than the care that couples would typically receive.
+The study will evaluate whether a new online relationship program is more or less effective than other online resources and programs.

 -